ncphillips/makersasylum.com/em-lyon-business-school.md

     Goals** aimed at developing Digital pedagogies for Building Peaceful and Sustainable Societies.
 Participants will work in teams with mentors and peers from the industry, academia, government and the scientific community.
+- template: title
+  title: Program Structure
 - template: images
   images: []
 - template: body-copy
   content: ''
-- template: title
-  title: ''
 - template: body-copy
 - template: title
   title: How It Works